Cortexia-CH/image-tagging-doc/admin.md

 Here are a reminder of a few important rules:

 - You need to tag **all** the litters of an image.
 If you cannot, you need to delete it.
 Never tag an image partially.
 - You need to tag one litter per region.
-Never group several litters in one single region (expect for the « group of leaves » litter type
+Never group several litters in one single region (except for the « group of leaves » litter type)